wenewzhang/mixin_labs-java-bot/README2.md

 Developer can send Bitcoin to their bots in message panel.
 The bot receive the Bitcoin and then send back immediately.
 ![transfer and tokens](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/transfer-any-tokens.jpg)

-User can pay 0.001 Bitcoin to bot by click the button and the 0.001 Bitcoin will be refunded in 1 seconds,In fact, user can pay any coins either.
+User can pay 0.001 Bitcoin to bot by click the button and the 0.001 Bitcoin will be refunded in 1 second,In fact, user can pay any coin either.
 ![pay-link](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/Pay_and_refund_quickly.jpg)

 ## Source code explanation